 Why don’t you visit Tasmania?
 That was the question we asked our close friends from South Australia.
 They wrangled some time off work, added the Easter public holidays and we all spent a fabulous week together.
 Of course there’s no way the whole island can be covered in a single week.
 But here’s a brief outline of what we did achieve.

 Visit Tasmania: Opportunity Knocks

-Spending the first night in Launceston allowed a glimpse at some of the highlights at the northern end of the state.
-There’s no shortage of things to do in Launceston, but we chose the chairlift at the Cataract Gorge as a starting point.
-The reserve was back to normal after some serious flooding over the Trevallyn Dam recently.
+Spending the first night in Launceston allowed a glimpse at some of the highlights of the northern end of the state.
+There’s no shortage of things to do in Launceston, but we chose the chairlift at Cataract Gorge as a starting point.
+The reserve was back to normal after some serious flooding over Trevallyn Dam recently.

 Monkeys!
 Who doesn’t like monkeys?
 Launceston City Park is beautiful in any weather, and is especially good on a gorgeous autumn day.
 The John Hart Conservatory is magnificent in full bloom.
 Not everyone likes flowers and gardens, but the Automobile Museum of Tasmania is right across the road, which is convenient for groups on a quick tour of Launceston.